 Keep in mind these two statistics:

-• Our research on FSBO transactions also reveals that over one-third (36%) of sellers make legal mistakes without professional guidance, highlighting the potential pitfalls of navigating a home sale without an expert.
+- Our research on FSBO statistics also reveals that over one-third (36%) of sellers make legal mistakes without professional guidance, highlighting the potential pitfalls of navigating a home sale without an expert.

 Selling FSBO?
 Get your home listed on the MLS!

-The MLS is a crucial tool in the real estate market, acting as the primary database where agents search for properties on behalf of their clients.
+The MLS is a crucial tool in the real estate market.
+It is the primary database where agents search for properties on behalf of their clients.
 Being listed there significantly increases your home's visibility to potential buyers.

 For FSBO sellers, the answer lies with flat fee MLS listing services.
 These companies offer a cost-effective way to list your home on the MLS for a low, one-time fee.

-Flat fee MLS services not only put your property in front of a vast network of buyer's agents via the MLS, but also ensures it appears on popular real estate websites like Zillow and Realtor.com, further boosting your chances of finding the right buyer.
+Flat fee MLS services not only put your property in front of a vast network of buyer's agents via the MLS but also ensure it appears on popular real estate websites like Zillow and Realtor.com, further boosting your chances of finding the right buyer.

 Option 3.
 Sell to a cash home buyer